Alphonsus Liguori: Bishop of Sant' Agata de Goti and final years

-By May 1775, Alphonus was "deaf, blind, and laden with so many infirmities, that he has no longer even the appearance of a man", and his resignation was finally accepted by the recently crowned Pope Pius VI.
+By May 1775, Alphonsus was "deaf, blind, and laden with so many infirmities, that he has no longer even the appearance of a man", and his resignation was finally accepted by the recently crowned Pope Pius VI.
 He continued to live with the Redemptorist community in Pagani, Italy, where he died on 1 August 1787.
 His remains are now in display in the parochial church in Pagani.